Thomas Askebrand

 Thomas Askebrand, born Johansson 23 January 1969 in Åsa, is a Swedish football manager.
-He is the manager of Västerås SK.
+He is the sporting director and formally manager of Varbergs BoIS.

 Management career

 Thomas started out his managing career for small local clubs in Hanhals, Bua and Lerkil.
 After one year in the Gothenburg club Västra Frölunda, as an assistant coach, he joined Superettan side Falkenberg.
 After five good seasons, Thomas left for the bigger club GAIS in January 2013.

 After a defeat against Östersund at home in the 9th game of the 2014-season, Gais officially sacked Askebrand due to bad results.
 The supporters and the board didn't think 8 points and a 13th place was good enough.

-On December 10, 2014, Östers IF announced Thomas Askebrand as their new head coach for two years. Östers played in Allsvenskan in 2013 but got relegated from both Allsvenskan and later Superettan the following year.
+On 10 December 2014 Östers IF announced Thomas Askebrand as their new head coach for two years. Östers played in Allsvenskan in 2013 but got relegated from both Allsvenskan and later Superettan the following year.

 In November 2017, it was confirmed that Askebrand would take charge of Örgryte IS from the 2018 season.
 He left the club at the end of the 2019 season and was appointed head coach of Västerås SK.